TinaLee-prog/project_02/README.md

-# project_02
+# PersonalProfileWebpage
-This project showcases a website I developed using a Single Page Layout design format.
+Welcome to my personal profile webpage
+This is a space where I highlight several of my featured project demos.